 South Australia: Intervention Orders

 How to file a restraining order in South Australia?
-The police may issue these orders aside from the courts.
-For police interim intervention orders, the police will assess your situation and if they deem it necessary due to risk and imminent danger upon you or your child, they will issue an order.
+Unlike in the other states, here, the police may issue these orders aside from the courts.
+For police interim intervention orders, the police will assess your situation and, if they deem it necessary due to risk and imminent danger to you or your child, they will issue an order.

-When you have been the victim of behaviour that constitutes a criminal offence or the threat of one, you may file an application for a court-issued intervention order at your neighbourhood police station.
+When you have been the victim of behaviour that constitutes a criminal offence or the threat of one, you may apply to a court-issued intervention order at your neighbourhood police station.
 The police may invite you to submit a private application to the court if no evidence of illegal behaviour is present, and they will help you comprehend the procedure.
 You must:

 - Make a statement of your circumstances relating to the application.